tntkhang/library-to-bintray/README.md

 ```

 - Step 4:
-In the build.gradle of app level Add these line below
+In the build.gradle of the library below
 ```
 apply plugin "com.android.library"
 ```
+add those lines
 ```
 ext {
     bintrayRepo = 'maven'